-Several events can trigger when a homeowner should change locks or re-key their property.
+Several events can determine when a homeowner should change locks or re-key their property.
 Before we review the most common events, let’s look at three basic concepts that should be used to support a decision to change or re-key our locks:

 Chain Of Possession.
 When keys or information that provide access to a property have been in the possession (even temporarily) of someone other than the owner or those within the owner’s “circle of trust,” the chain of possession of those keys is considered outside the owner’s control.
 Unauthorized copies of the keys may have been made or imprints of the key’s cut patterns could have been created for duplicating the key later.
 Security of the property is therefore at risk when there is a weak link in the chain of possession.